apollographql/apollo-server/docs/source/essentials/server.md

 > The existing application is frequently already named `app`, especially when using Express.
 If the application is identified by a different variable, pass the existing variable in place of `app`.

-The following code uses the `apollo-server-express` package, which can be installed with `npm install apollo-server-express@rc`.
+The following code uses the `apollo-server-express` package, which can be installed with `npm install apollo-server-express`.

 ```js
 const { ApolloServer, gql } = require('apollo-server-express');